Qomo-CHENG/Hadamard_bent/README.md

-# Hadamard_bent
+# Self-dual bent sequences in Hadamard matrices

-Self dual bent sequences in various Hadamard matrices
+This repo is for presenting various Hadamard matrices and corresponding numerical solutions of self-dual bent seuqnces.